Emmanuel500/Assignment-4/README.txt

 1. Use the Makefile to create the executable:
 	$make

-2. Export the current library
+2. Export the current library:
 	*NOTE:	$make - prints the export command with directory path, so just copy-paste the command

 	The command should look like this: